ardriveapp/pub-docs/docs/src/docs/misc/permasite.md

 The process to make a ‘permasite’ takes 10 steps which are outlined below.
 Advanced users can accomplish similar results by using manifests within the [ArDrive CLI](../cli/intro.md).

+You can view a permasite version of this information at [permasite.arweave.dev](https://permasite.arweave.dev)

 ## 1. Download Static Site Files

 ArDrive allows you to preserve full working copies of the static content of existing websites but there are a few limitations to be aware of: